-While the origin of the child has been researched and many good catches have been made, the Mandalorian continues to vibrate and satisfy itself to the same extent.
+While the child’s origin has been researched and many good catches have been made, the Mandalorian continues to vibrate and satisfy itself to the same extent.
 With a third season already confirmed for 2021, this will certainly not be the last we will see of this shallow and refreshing jewel.

 Gangs of London is a two-part show.
-The first five episodes, brilliant, bloody and cruel, pave the way for an atmospheric, melodramatic and mythical plot that paves the way for the four more relaxed episodes that close the series.
+The first five episodes, brilliant, bloody, and cruel, pave the way for an atmospheric, dramatic, and mythical plot that paves the way for the four more relaxed episodes that close the series.